-Examples of safeguards given in the Yellow Book (paragraph 3.17) include consulting an independent third party, involving another audit organization to perform part of the audit, having a professional staff member who was not part of the audit team review the work performed, and removing an individual from an audit team when that individual poses a threat to independence.
-Also, safeguards can be applied from the entity that is being audited (paragraph 3.19).
+Examples of safeguards given in the Yellow Book (paragraph 3.50) include consulting an independent third party, involving another audit organization to perform part of the audit, having a professional staff member who was not part of the audit team review the work performed, and removing an individual from an audit team when that individual poses a threat to independence.
+The 2018 Yellow Book revisions provides examples of actions that in certain circumstances could be safeguards in addressing threats to independence related to nonaudit services (paragraph 3.69).
+This includes not including individuals who provide the nonaudit services as engagement team members.
+Having another auditor, not associated with the engagement and nonaudit work as appropriate or engaging another audit organization to evaluate the results of the nonaudit services.